NEW 📗Story: Tap

 • $R_f$ = Redeployment factor (value of freed labor in new roles)

-Automation becomes justified – although imperfectly policed – when it frees human capacity for better uses rather than when it proves cheaper than wages.
-A street-sweeping robot costing ⊽240,000 that eliminates 4,000 annual labour hours becomes economical when those hours redeploy to work generating more than ⊽60/hour in accounted value.
+In this sense, automation becomes justified – although imperfectly policed – when it frees human capacity for better uses rather than when it proves cheaper than wages.
+A street-sweeping robot costing ✦240,000 that eliminates 4,000 annual labour hours becomes economical when those hours redeploy to work generating more than ✦60/hour in accounted value.

 Current automation penetration by sector: